IbrahimAbuawad/reading-notes/401/class_14.md

 ## Review, Research, and Discussion

-1. What is the benefit of transforming data into packets?

 - Complete file does not have to be downloaded in order to receive output.
 - User can immediately start viewing data even though the complete file has not been transferred over.
 (Streaming services)

-2. UDP is often refereed to as a connectionless protocol.
-Why is this?

 - UDP does not require a virtural circut to be established before any data transfer occurs

-3. Can a socket server application have multiple socket connections?

-- Yes, a single port can accept 1 or more connections simultaneously
+- a single port can accept 1 or more connections simultaneously

-4. Can a socket connection application be connected to multiple socket servers?

-- No, it Cannot

-5. Can an application be both a socket server and a socket connection?

-- Yes, I suppose so...
-The connections would be distinguished by a new variable with a different port or port endpoint
+- The connections would be distinguished by a new variable with a different port or port endpoint

 ## Terminology